emcek/dcspy/docs/bios_live.md

 Another option you can specify is `DCS-BIOS Git reference`, where `master` (recommended default value) means latest commit.
 But you can use any branch or commit ID.

-You can even use own DCS-BIOS fork, just enter URL adress of repostory.
+You can even use own DCS-BIOS fork, just enter URL address of repository.
 It is requre to click **Repair** button to remove old repo and clone new one.

 Example: